-Seeking therapy can feel vulnerable and scary and that’s perfectly normal.
-It’s also really normal to have a ton of questions about therapy and to feel weird about asking me all of them.
+Seeking counseling can feel vulnerable and scary and that’s perfectly normal.
+It’s also really normal to have a ton of questions and to feel weird about asking me all of them.
 I promise, if you ask me, I’ll answer them, but lots of folks feel better scrolling through the list here.

 What is your current availability for appointments?